cosmos/cosmos-sdk/docs/basics/tx-lifecycle.md

 See also [Msg Service Validation](../building-modules/msg-services.md#Validation).

-### Middleware
+### Middlewares

-After the ValidateBasic checks, the `Middlewares`s are run.
+Middlewares implements the `TxHandler` interface and are defined by `tx.Handler` in `BaseApp`.
+This architecture allows to run the middlewares logic in the `CheckTx` and `DeliverTx` phases.
 Technically, they are optional, but in practice, they are very often present to perform signature verification, gas calculation, fee deduction and other core operations related to blockchain transactions.

-A copy of the cached context is provided to the `Middleware`, which performs limited checks specified for the transaction type.
+A copy of the cached context is provided to the middleware, which performs limited checks specified for the transaction type.
 Using a copy allows the Middleware to do stateful checks for `Tx` without modifying the last committed state, and revert back to the original if the execution fails.

-For example, the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/main/x/auth/spec) middleware checks and increments sequence numbers, checks signatures and account numbers, and deducts fees from the first signer of the transaction - all state changes are made using the `checkState`.
+For example, the [`auth`](https://github.com/cosmos/cosmos-sdk/tree/main/x/auth/spec) middlewares can check and increment sequence numbers, check signatures and account numbers, and deduct fees from the first signer of the transaction - all state changes are made using the `checkState`.

 ### Gas